Rodrigo Guirao: Early life

 Guirao was born in Vicente López, Buenos Aires.
-At age 11, he lost his father and from that moment his mother was in charge of the family.
-He has a twin and two other brothers, Gonzalo and Ramiro.
+At age 11, he lost his father was raised by a single mother.
+He has two brothers Gonzalo and Ramiro.
+His cousin, Rocío Guirao Díaz is also a well-known model and actress.

 Before turning entirely to acting, Guirao held various jobs as an electrician of a business video games, cadet, waiter and finally in advertising as a model.

 Career

 Guirao studied acting at the General San Martín Cultural Center and since then has followed a lot of courses of interpretation.

 He began working as a model for graphics and TV commercials and acted in parallel in juvenile series such as Rebelde Way, and in Paraíso Rock.

 Between 2006 and 2007, Guirao was the leading man of Araceli González in the Argentine series Amas de casa desesperadas.
 After that he participated in the TV series Son de Fierro y Patito feo.

-Between 2008 and 2009, he was in Atracción x 4, with Luisana Lopilato, made her film debut in Cinderella, directed by Alicia Zanca.
+Between 2008 and 2009, he was in Atracción x 4, with Luisana Lopilato.
+Lopilato made her film debut in Cinderella, directed by Alicia Zanca.

 In 2009, Guirao starred in Botineras, and between 2010 and 2012 starred in the Italian TV series Terra ribelle, where he played the role of Andrea.